kaichaosun/blog/content/post/understand-monad.md

 ## Why Functional Programming?

 The facination of doing programming is to solve the exist problems.
-Revisit the history of software development, at first place we have **Procedure-oriented programming**.
-As the system becomes bigger and bigger, the codebase is so hard to maintain and adding new features.
+Revisit the history of software development, at first place we have **procedure-oriented programming**.
+As the system becomes bigger, the codebase is so hard to maintain and adding new features.
 Then a few genius comes out the idea with **OOP** with the **SOLID** principles to guide the daily dev work.

 If there is one rule in software development, i think that must be `no silver bullet`.
 The OOP has ruled the system development for more that 20 years (The number comes from JAVA becomes popularity).
 More and more devs find object-oriented programming sucks:

-- Mutable state of class instances
+- Mutable state of instances, variables
 - Hard to conform with SOLID when business logic becomes messy
 - Hard to test caused by improper DI
 - So many lines of code